 Today, we will be using pictographs, which we have already looked at in school.
 These use pictures to represent numbers of objects.
 Watch the next BBC Bitesize link to explain this in more detail.

 Finally, look at the pictogram on the sheet and try to answer the questions.
-Remember to look at the key to find out how many objects 1 picture represents.
+Remember, there is a key that tells us that 1 picture= 2 children.